CenterForDigitalHumanities/TPEN-static/fixtures/transcription-project/README.md

 This project is an example of a TPEN Transcription project.
 It has multiple Layers, Pages, and Lines one must render and navigate through.
 You can load the [manifest.json](https://static.t-pen.org/fixtures/transcription-project/manifest.json) link in your preferred IIIF viewer.

-The Project, Canvases, Manifest, Annotation Collections, Annotation Pages, and Annotations are included as discrete objects and are individually resolvable.
+The Manifest, Canvases, Annotation Collections, Annotation Pages, and Annotations are included as discrete objects and are individually resolvable.
 In some cases objects are referenced as opposed to embedded.
 Ex. https://static.t-pen.org/fixtures/transcription-project/transcription-layer.json